Leonardo Graduate Abstracts

 This English-language database was initiated by Leonardo more than twenty years ago and was hosted online by Pomona College (Claremont, CA) and overseen by founding editor-in-chief Sheila Pinkel (who retired in 2023).
 In the summer of 2021, the database was moved to the Leonardo website and is now part of the Leonardo Educators and Students program.

-How to Submit a Thesis or Dissertation Abstract
+Requirements for Submitting a Thesis or Dissertation Abstract

-Suggestions For Writing Your Abstract
+Suggestions for Writing Your Abstract

-- In the first paragraph clearly describe your project, your topic, and/or research question(s).
+• In the first paragraph clearly describe your project, your topic, and/or research question(s).

-- State what is innovative or original about your work: what is the contribution to your field(s)?
+• State what is innovative or original about your work: What is the contribution to your field(s)?

-- Clarify your thesis or dissertation’s relationship to art and technology and/or science.
+• Clarify your thesis or dissertation’s relationship to art and technology and/or science.

-- Reference related aesthetic or research contexts or frameworks for your thesis or dissertation.
+• Reference related aesthetic or research contexts or frameworks for your thesis or dissertation.

-- Summarize your final work(s) or outcome(s) of your research.
+• Summarize your final work(s) or outcome(s) of your research.